AnnAddicks/hostq/README.md

 - [ ] Make it remember the current menu.
 This particular idea isn't fully baked, admittedly.
 - [ ] Possibly include queue order on every email.
 - [ ] One more thing you might add is actual dates - it doesn't have to be anything fancy, just know that the order is family a, b, c, and the dates of the next three saturdays, etc.
+- [ ] Add a link or response to say who will be there so the host could dish out assignments.
+(Pun intended!)